Extremal bipartite independence number and balanced coloring

 \section{Finding large bipartite independent sets}

-Let $G = (U \cup V, E)$ be an $n$ by $n$ bipartite graph with $|E| = \D n$.
-First, remove exactly $\e^2 n$ vertices from both sides to make sure that the maximum degree of the induced graph on the remaining vertices is at most $\frac{\D}{\e^2}$.
-Thus, it is enough to prove Theorem~\ref{th1} with the extra assumption that the maximum degree of the underlying graph is at most $\frac{\D}{\e^2}$.
+Let $G = (U \cup V, E)$ be an $n$ by $n$ bipartite graph with $|E| = D n$.
+Let $S_U$ (and $S_V$) denote the set of all vertices in $U$ (and $V$) with degree more than $\frac{D}{\e^2}$.
+A simple double counting gives us $|S_U|\cdot \frac{D}{\e^2} \le D n$.
+Thus, we have $|S_U|\le \e^2 n$ and symmetrically, $|S_V|\le \e^2 n$.
+Consequently, we can remove exactly $\e^2 n$ vertices from both sides to make sure that the maximum degree of the induced graph on the remaining vertices is at most $\frac{D}{\e^2}$.
+Thus, it is enough to prove Theorem~\ref{th1} with the extra assumption that the maximum degree of the underlying graph is at most $\frac{D}{\e^2}$.
 This will be crucial in applying certain concentration bounds while analyzing our randomized algorithm.
 We can assume that $0 < \e < \frac{1}{10}$.
-Throughout the proof, wherever needed, we will use that $\D$ is sufficiently large with respect to $\e$ and $n$ is sufficiently large with respect to $\D$.
+Throughout the proof, wherever needed, we will use that $D$ is sufficiently large with respect to $\e$ and $n$ is sufficiently large with respect to $D$.